CumulusNetworks/docs/content/cumulus-netq-33/Manage-Configuration/Provision-Network-and-Devices/Switch-Lifecycle-Management/Image-Management.md

 3. In NetQ UI, optionally specify a default version for upgrades: {{<link url="#specify-a-default-upgrade-image" text="Specify a Default Upgrade Image">}}

-In preparation for *Cumulus NetQ* installation or upgrade, the recommended image upload flow is:
+In preparation for *NetQ* installation or upgrade, the recommended image upload flow is:

 1. Add images you want to use for installation or upgrade: {{<link url="#upload-missing-images" text="Upload Upgrade Images">}}